News & Events

 Super Shuttle (evening, by reservation only)

 Cancellations must be submitted via fax or email.
 Full refunds will be given up to 45 days prior to the start of the program.
 Due to program demand and pre-institute preparations, cancellations received 44-31 days prior to the start of the program are subject to a fee of 10% of the program tuition.
 Cancellations received within 30 days prior to the start of the program and no-shows are subject to the full program tuition.
 Please note: cancellation fees are based upon the date the written request is received.

 For more information, please email email@example.com or call 510-642-2490.

-A limited number of scholarships are available through an application process to those who are in financial need.
-In order to be considered for a scholarship, please complete the question above and attach a letter of need explaining financial limitations from your principal or district administrator.
+A limited number of partial scholarships are available through an application process to those who are in financial need.
+In order to be considered for a partial scholarship, please complete the questions above and attach a letter of need explaining financial limitations from your principal or district administrator.
 Due to limited resources, we cannot guarantee that every application will result in a scholarship award.

 Megan Cowan received a B.A. in Comparative Health and Healing from the University of California, Berkeley, and has been practicing mindfulness since 1996 and working with children in various settings since 1999.
 As a cofounder of Mindful Schools, Megan has taught mindfulness to over 2000 children and trained over 200 teachers.
 Megan also consults with families on how to incorporate and apply mindfulness to address a variety of struggles that families encounter and increase the happiness of households.